ryangoree/wasm-utils-rs/README.md

-# utils-rs
+# wasm-utils-rs

-A collection of general rust utils
+A collection of rust wasm utils